VisionsGlobalEmpowerment/webchange/wiki/tablet-user.md

  - Close the browser and **launch the app** from home screen.
 Enter user's access code

- - Now on student dashboard page click **resources button** (cloud pic in the right side of toolbar)
+ - Now on student dashboard page click **resources button** (cloud pic in the right side of toolbar).
+In open dropdown menu and click "Select Resources"

-`ToDo: Continue cache resources docs`
+ - In popup window "Select Resources" check lessons you need to work offline.

+ - Close window.
+Wait until sync icon in toolbar become blue with check mark.

 ---